provenance-io/provenance/docs/proto-docs.md

 ### EventMarketEnabled
 EventMarketEnabled is an event emitted when a market is enabled.
+Deprecated: This event is no longer used.
+It is replaced with EventMarketOrdersEnabled.

 | Field | Type | Label | Description |